vFense/toppatch-ui-rewrite/README.md

 ## Grunt: The javascript task runner

-Remediation Vault's Web UI uses [Grunt](http://gruntjs.com/) to manage compilation for development and distribution.
+Remediation Vault's Web UI uses [Grunt](http://gruntjs.com/) to automate certain development and distribution tasks.
+It's how we compile our code, run tests, and more.
+To use it, install the required dependencies as directed and then run some Grunt commands.

 ### Install Grunt